geshan/geshan.github.com/source/_posts/2019-10-20-get-laravel-6-running-on-google-cloud-run-step-by-step-with-ci.markdown

 1. Learn about the best practices and software like docker and CI/CD
 2. Getting the basics going is click a button, select 2 things wait for 5 mins you get a working HTTPs URL.
 Can it be any easier than this :)

 ## Steps to deploy

+Below are the steps to set up and deploy Laravel 6 on Cloud Run:

 ### 1. Clone Laravel or new Laravel project